 Then $\delta_{\mathbb{P}}$ is a distance on $[0,\infty]$.
-The space $([0,\infty],\delta_{\mathbb{P}})$ is denoted by $\mathbb{P}$. \end{example}
+The space is denoted by $\mathbb{P}$. \end{example}

 Like topological spaces, approach spaces can be described in many equivalent ways.
 Among them we need the characterizations by \emph{lower regular functions} and \emph{upper regular functions}.
-While the distance function of an approach space $(X,\delta)$ is a $[0,\infty]$-valued analogy of the closure operator of a topological space, lower regular functions and upper regular functions are respectively analogies of closed sets and open sets in the $[0,\infty]$-enriched context.
+While the distance function $\delta$ of an approach space $(X,\delta)$ is an analog of the closure operator of a topological space, lower regular functions and upper regular functions are, respectively, analogs of closed sets and open sets in the $[0,\infty]$-enriched context.

-\begin{defn}\cite{RL97,Lowen15} A collection $\mathfrak{L}\subseteq[0,\infty]^X$ is called a lower regular function frame if it satisfies: \begin{enumerate}[label=\rm(L\arabic*)] \item[(L1)] For each subset $\{\phi_i\}_{i\in I}$ of $\mathfrak{L}$, $\sup_{i\in I}\phi_i\in\mathfrak{L}$. \item[(L2)] For all $\phi,\psi\in\mathfrak{L}$, $\inf\{\phi,\psi\}\in\mathfrak{L}X$. \item[(L3)] For all $\phi\in\mathfrak{L}$ and $r\in[0,\infty]$, both $\phi+r$ and $\phi\ominus r$ are in $\mathfrak{L}$. \end{enumerate} \end{defn}
+\begin{defn}(\cite{RL97,Lowen15}) A collection $\mathfrak{L}\subseteq[0,\infty]^X$ is called a lower regular function frame if it satisfies: \begin{enumerate}[label=\rm(L\arabic*)] \item[(L1)] For each subset $\{\phi_i\}_{i\in I}$ of $\mathfrak{L}$, $\sup_{i\in I}\phi_i\in\mathfrak{L}$. \item[(L2)] For all $\phi,\psi\in\mathfrak{L}$, $\inf\{\phi,\psi\}\in\mathfrak{L}X$. \item[(L3)] For all $\phi\in\mathfrak{L}$ and $r\in[0,\infty]$, both $\phi+r$ and $\phi\ominus r$ are in $\mathfrak{L}$. \end{enumerate} \end{defn}

-For each approach space $(X,\delta)$, the set $\mathfrak{L}X$ of all contractions $(X,\delta)\lra\mathbb{P}$ is a lower regular function frame, where $\mathbb{P}$ is the approach space given in Example \ref{p}.
+For each approach space $(X,\delta)$, the set $\mathfrak{L}X$ of all continuous maps $(X,\delta)\lra\mathbb{P}$ is a lower regular function frame, where $\mathbb{P}$ is the approach space given in Example \ref{p}.
 Elements of $\mathfrak{L}X$ are called \emph{lower regular functions} of $(X,\delta)$.
 Conversely, if $\mathfrak{L}\subseteq[0,\infty]^X$ is a lower regular function frame, then $X$ together with the map is an approach space with $\mathfrak{L}$ being its set of lower regular functions.
-Thus, every approach space is determined by its lower regular functions (see e.g. \cite{RL97,Lowen15}).
+Thus, every approach space is determined by its lower regular functions, see e.g. \cite{RL97,Lowen15}.